David Bratman – Studies in English on the works of J.R.R. Tolkien

 John Rateliff, The History of The Hobbit (HarperCollins, 2007).
 Two volumes, Mr. Baggins and Return to Bag-End.
 A full study of the composition and revision of The Hobbit, including pre-publication drafting.
 Concentrates on placing The Hobbit in the context of the legendarium.

 A brief bibliography of Tolkien’s writings appears as an appendix to J.R.R.
 Tolkien: A Biography by Humphrey Carpenter.
-Additional bibliographic information appears on some of the websites listed below and in issues of the annual scholarly review Tolkien Studies.
+Additional bibliographic information appears in issues of the annual scholarly review Tolkien Studies.

 Wayne G. Hammond, with the assistance of Douglas A. Anderson, J.R.R.
 Tolkien: A Descriptive Bibliography (St. Paul’s Bibliographies, Oak Knoll Books, 1993).
 A complete catalogue of Tolkien’s published writings through the date of compilation, with detailed physical descriptions of each edition of his books.
 Includes essays on the publishing history of each book, and a listing of translations.